-Veeam Backup & Replication allows you to restore disks of Amazon EC2 instances from backups created with N2WS Backup & Recovery.
-You can restore disks in the VMDK, VHD or VHDX format.
+Veeam Backup & Replication allows you to export disks of physical or virtual machines to the VMDK, VHD or VHDX formats.

-During disk restore, Veeam Backup & Replication creates standard virtual disks that can be used by VMware vSphere and Microsoft Hyper-V VMs.
+During disk export, Veeam Backup & Replication creates standard virtual disks that can be used by VMware vSphere and Microsoft Hyper-V VMs.

-- When you restore a disk in the VMDK format, Veeam Backup & Replication creates a pair of files that make up the VM virtual disk: a descriptor file and file with the virtual disk content.
+When you export a disk in the VMDK format, Veeam Backup & Replication creates a pair of files that make up the VM virtual disk: a descriptor file and file with the virtual disk content.

-Veeam Backup & Replication supports batch disk restore.
-For example, if you choose to restore 2 instance disks, Veeam Backup & Replication will convert them to 2 virtual disks and store these disks in the specified location.
+Veeam Backup & Replication supports batch disk export.
+For example, if you choose to export 2 instance disks, Veeam Backup & Replication will convert them to 2 virtual disks and store these disks in the specified location.